kalgynirae/lumeh.org/pages/music.md

 *July 2013:* for [Mideast Sidearm Hideaway].
 I finally finished the older track "battle music (rough draft)".
-I got a little bit carried away with the chords toward the end of the saxophone solo, and then the part after that references the melody and chords from "Black Hole" (but it's kind of difficult to pick out).
+I got a little bit carried away with the chords toward the end of the saxophone solo, and then the part after that references the melody and chords from "Black Hole" (but it’s kind of difficult to pick out).

 </l-music>